http://math.mit.edu/~stevenj/18.335) is the home

 Introduced the alternative of QR factorization (finding an orthonormal basis for the column space of the matrix).
 Explained why, if we can do it accurately, this will give a good way to solve least-squares problems.

-Finished Householder QR derivation, including the detail that one has a choice of Householder reflectors...we choose the sign to avoid taking differences of nearly-equal vectors.
+Considered Householder algorithm in more detail, including the detail that one has a choice of Householder reflectors...we choose the sign to avoid taking differences of nearly-equal vectors.
 Gave flop count, showed that we don't need to explicitly compute Q if we store the Householder reflector vectors.

 New topic: eigenproblems.
 Reviewed the usual formulation of eigenproblems and the characteristic polynomial, mentioned extensions to generalized eigenproblems and SVDs.